General Information, Safety Bulletins & Advisories

 A “Fire watch” is utilized during a limited period of time when fire protection and / or fire detection system(s) are impaired within a building or portion of a building.
 When a fire watch is approved by the Chief Fire Marshal, a building may remain occupied with normal use or use with some restrictions, while fire detection / fire protection impairment repairs are rendered.
 The alternative to a “Fire Watch” during system impairments is the evacuation of a building until repairs have been made.

-There are requirements for tents and membrane structures having an area in excess (more than) of 200 square feet. and canopies in excess (more than) of 400 square feet.
-Learn more about the requirements for tents and canopies (PDF).
+There are requirements for tents and membrane structures having an area in excess (more than) 400 square feet.
+Learn more about the requirements for tents and membrane structures (PDF).